 Transpile

-Using the qbraid.transpiler.transpile method, simply pass in the name of the target package from one of qbraid.programs.QPROGRAM_ALIASES.
+Using the qbraid.transpile function, simply pass in the name of the target package from one of qbraid.QPROGRAM_ALIASES.
 For example, use input "cirq" to return a cirq.Circuit:

 from qiskit import QuantumCircuit